 Gorilla Expense offers a robust and fully automated integration of credit card data into Dynamics GP.
-This is available for GP10, GP2010 and GP2013.
+This is available for all versions of GP (GP10 and above).
 Using our proprietary Gorilla Expense Integration App, the AP Manager can import credit card transactions (or the App can do it automatically), auto-categorize the transactions to specific expense types/cost categories using our mapping algorithm and then send the data to GP with a click of a button.
 Any relevant information supplied by the credit card company in the data file can also be referenced in the ‘Memo’ field in GP, within Payables > Distributions.

 The advantages that the Gorilla Integration App offers are:

 * Send credit card data to GP through automation

 * Complete visibility of credit card expenses in GP